honeycombio/refinery/README.md

 When operating in a cluster, Refinery expects to gather all of the spans in a trace onto a single instance so that it can make a trace decision.
 Since each span arrives independently, each Refinery instance needs to be able to communicate with all of its peers in order to distribute traces to the correct instance.

-This communication can be managed in two ways: via an explicit list of peers the configuration file, or by using self-registration via a shared Redis cache.
+This communication can be managed in two ways: via an explicit list of peers in the configuration file, or by using self-registration via a shared Redis cache.
 Installations should generally prefer to use Redis.
 Even in large installations, the load on the Redis server is quite light, with each instance only making a few requests per minute.
 A single Redis instance with fractional CPU is usually sufficient.

 ## Configuration